 An important thing to note is that you won’t always have your large suitcase on your cruise.
 When you check your luggage in, you will not receive it until later in the evening.
 That’s why you should keep a smaller bag with necessary personal items with you at all times.
+These items include:

-- Essential documents (Id, passport, booking, etc.)
+- Essential travel documents (Id, passport, booking, etc.)

 - Universal adapter